evkx/evkx.github.io/content/models/tesla/cybertruck/Cybertruck_Cyberbeast/_index.md

 ## User interface and control

 The Tesla Cybertruck Cyberbeast has a single screen.
 The dashboard’s center has a single [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) for car information and infotainment.
-The touch screen on the dashboard's center  is 18.5 inches large .
+The touch screen on the dashboard's center  is 18.5 inches large.
 The model does not have a head-up display.